Strike Research are the Inventors of the PowerKube

-'Recently, scientists at the Australian Institute of Sport quantified the reliability of the StrikeMate for measuring maximal punching power in athletes.
+Scientists at the Australian Institute of Sport quantified the reliability of the StrikeMate (the original development tool that preceded the PowerKube) for measuring maximal punching power in athletes.
 Their findings help coaches and athletes interpret the results of testing using the StrikeMate.
-Their assessments showed that if an athletes punching power improves by more than 1.8% over time, they can be confident that their training has lead to positive change in performance, not simply random variation'.
+Their assessments showed that if an athlete punching power improves by more than 1.8% over time, they can be confident that their training has led to positive change in performance, not simply random variation'.

 Quote: Clare Humberstone, PhD BSc (Hons), Senior Sport Physiologist, Physiology, Australian Institute of Sport, Australian Sports Commission.
 Measurements taken in kilowatts